GregSandoval/compiler-parser/README.md

 ### Building it from source
 The first command builds the java code.
-The second passes a text file to the lexer.
-The lexer outputs the results to standard out, in `.alex` format.
+The second passes a text file to the parser.
+The parser outputs the results images named `pst.png` and `ast.png`.
+These are MacOS build instructions only.

 ```
 ant